 Panel reports 'culture of fear' in British cycling

-The report says there was a ''culture of fear'' in the last Olympic period among staff and athletes, creating ''an atmosphere of impunity, resulting on occasion in inappropriate behaviors that had no place in a modern workplace.''
+A ''culture of fear'' in the last Olympic period among staff and athletes, the report highlighted, created ''an atmosphere of impunity, resulting on occasion in inappropriate behaviors that had no place in a modern workplace.''

 The panel urged British Cycling to instigate a more collaborative working environment where athletes are empowered and not treated like children.

-British Cycling's recently-appointed chairman, Jonathan Browning, says they ''apologize for where we have failed or fallen short of the standards which we should have achieved,'' said Jonathan Browning, British Cycling's recently-appointed chairman.
+''We accept, in full, the recommendations in the (report) and apologize for where we have failed or fallen short of the standards which we should have achieved,'' said Jonathan Browning, British Cycling's recently-appointed chairman.